HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/ex12_mf6_nwt_moderate_same_s60.rst

 Key Parameters
 --------------

-- Support equality is the main control knob here: both variants use the same `mesh_label = "sgrid_60x60"`, so disagreements are not attributable to a mesh-family change.
+- Support equality is the main control knob here: both simulations use the same `mesh_label = "sgrid_60x60"`, so disagreements are not attributable to a mesh-family change.
-- `run_method_comparison_mf6_vs_nwt_same_regular_mesh_moderate.toml` selects the observables that stay comparable across the two MODFLOW families.
+- `run_comparison_mf6_vs_nwt_same_regular_mesh_moderate.toml` selects the observables that stay comparable across the two MODFLOW families.
 - Use the outlet-flux and native-flux observables together: the outlet curve shows integrated export, while the native panels reveal how each code reports internal drainage/accumulation terms.

 How To Read It